hollowdoor/dom_autoscroller/README.md

 </html>
 ```

-If you look at the last example notice the containers have only one child.
+If you look at the last example notice the containers have only one child, and that they're different from the containers used by *dragula*.
 In theory multiple children could work with `dom-autoscroller`, but the children scrolling might interfere with the workings of the library *dragula*.

 Auto Scroller API
 -----------------